 Common Pests and Other Problems for Parsley

 Thankfully, dealing with them is pretty straightforward.
-Pick them off one by one and fling them away from your plants.
+Pick them off one by one and fling them away from your plants, or drop them into a bucket of soapy water, where they'll drown.
 You can also offer up sacrificial plants to hungry swallowtail larvae.
 Plant more than you need and transfer any trespassing insects onto your trap plant.
 Other pests that can affect parsley include leaf miners and carrot flies.

 Parsley can become stressed if it's in a container that's too small.
 Tall pots are preferable to shallow ones because parsley has such a long taproot.
 To prevent further stress, remedy the situation and remove any yellowed leaves.
 This ensures your plant doesn't put any additional energy into keeping that foliage alive.

 Parsley isn't a very problematic herb, but it can pick up a few unpleasant diseases, including root rot, leaf spot and blight.

 If you notice that your plant's leaves start to yellow, there's probably something wrong.
 Sometimes, things are out of your hands, like weather conditions that aren't ideal.
 When a plant becomes stressed, there's a risk that it will start to lose its vigor and healthy appearance.
 Some diseases than can cause plant stress include root rot and leaf spot.